Sydney Hop on Hop Off Bus

-At $69 per day, Sydney’s Hop-on Hop-off bus tour is a significant investment in your travel budget.
-After riding these routes dozens of times over the years, I can tell you exactly when it’s worth the money—and when you’re better off using public transport.
-This complete 2025 guide will help you decide and show you how to maximise your experience if you do book it.
+At $73 per day, Sydney’s Hop-on Hop-off bus isn’t cheap—but is it worth it?
+After riding these routes dozens of times over the years, I can tell you exactly when it’s worth the money and when you’re better off using public transport.
+We recently spent the day riding this bus again to update this article.
+This complete 2026 guide covers all routes, stops, prices and timing to help you decide if it’s right for your trip.

 This post contains affiliate links.
 Our full disclosure policy is here.